PGA players show support for Tiger Woods by wearing his iconic red and black in final round

 Thomas, who was dropped by longtime apparel sponsor Ralph Lauren last month after he was heard uttering a homophobic slur during a tournament, tweeted Saturday that he considered going even further with the Woods homage by purchasing a Nike mock turtleneck.
 However, he said he couldn’t figure out a way to get a current sponsor, Citi, “embroidered on the sleeve quick enough.”
 With a shirt more pink than red, Jon Rahm also appeared to be making as much of a tribute as he reasonably could, given what he had on hand.

-Max Homa, who won last week’s Genesis Invitational, a tournament hosted by Woods at the Los Angeles-area Riviera Country Club, tweeted on Saturday that he “didn’t pack any red and black for this road trip” to Florida and arrived before learning of the crash.
+Max Homa, who won last week’s Genesis Invitational, a tournament hosted by Woods at the Los Angeles-area Riviera Country Club, tweeted Saturday that he “didn’t pack any red and black for this road trip” to Florida and arrived before learning of the crash.

 “I will try and pay my respects to TW tomorrow with some really great final round golf,” he wrote.
 “Hope to see a lot of red and black out there!”

-Reacting to some criticism online for not seeming to do more to pay his respects to Woods, Homa noted that he couldn’t just go out and buy a red shirt because of the problem of affixing sponsorship logos.
-He said on Twitter Saturday evening that the flak he was taking was “the weirdest thing I’ve experienced” on that platform.
+Reacting to criticism online for not seeming to do more to pay his respects to Woods, Homa noted that he couldn’t just go out and buy a red shirt because of the problem of affixing sponsorship logos.
+He said on Twitter on Saturday evening that the flak he was taking was “the weirdest thing I’ve experienced” on that platform.

 “I love Tiger more than u guys.
 Promise,” Homa tweeted.
 “Listen to an interview from last week.
 Red and black tomorrow doesn’t prove that.
 A lifelong attempt to mimic his approach to the game of golf does.”

-In his comments earlier in the week, McIlroy had pointed out while he and other players were planning on paying tribute to Woods, some of the reaction to the crash seemed more appropriate for a worse outcome.
+In his comments earlier in the week, McIlroy pointed out that, while he and other players were planning on paying tribute to Woods, some of the reaction to the crash seemed more appropriate for a worse outcome.

 At the same time, Woods’s injuries could prove career-ending, and PGA players are well aware of how much he has meant to their sport, as well as to them personally and professionally.